iagobotton/SOSFinder/README.md

-# SOSFinder
+# SOSFinder – Emergency Contact App

-SOSfinder is a mobile application designed to help people quickly access emergency phone numbers (police, ambulance, and fire brigade) based on their current location.
-The app provides an intuitive and user-friendly interface that ensures users can get the help they need in critical moments.
+## 📌 **Project Overview**

+**SOSFinder** is an iOS application developed to provide instant access to local emergency numbers (Police, Ambulance, Fire Brigade) based on the user's location.
+Designed with international travelers and expatriates in mind, the app addresses a critical problem: during an emergency, not knowing which number to dial can cost precious seconds.
+SOSFinder solves this by combining real-time location data with a clean, intuitive interface for fast, stress-free access to help.

-## 🚀 **Features**
+## 🚀 **Key Features**

-- **Automatic Location Detection**: SOSfinder identifies the user's current location using GPS technology.
+- **Automatic Location Detection**: Instantly detects the user’s current country using GPS.
-- **Emergency Numbers by Country**: The app dynamically retrieves the emergency contact numbers specific to the user's location using the [EmergencyNumberAPI](https://emergencynumberapi.com/).
-- **One-Tap Call Buttons**: Call emergency services with a single tap on the corresponding button (Police, Ambulance, or Fire Brigade).
-- **Interactive Map**: View your real-time position on a map and track location updates as you move.
-- **Customizable Map Styles**: Choose from different map styles (Standard, Satellite, or Hybrid) for a better visual experience.

-## 📱 **How It Works**
-1. **Location Detection**: Upon opening the app, it automatically detects your location.
-2. **Emergency Numbers**: The app identifies the emergency numbers specific to your location using the [EmergencyNumberAPI](https://emergencynumberapi.com/).
+- **Localized Emergency Numbers**: Retrieves up-to-date emergency numbers based on location via [EmergencyNumberAPI](https://emergencynumberapi.com/).
-3. **One-Tap Calls**: Tap the Police, Ambulance, or Fire Brigade button to call directly.
+- **One-Tap Emergency Calling**: Initiate a call to the Police, Ambulance, or Fire Brigade with a single tap.
-4. **Live Map**: View your live location and navigate through the map for better context.

-## 🌐 **Why SOSfinder?**
-- **Fast Access to Help**: In emergencies, every second counts.
-SOSfinder provides emergency numbers instantly.
-- **Global Reach**: No matter where you are, the app updates the emergency numbers specific to the country you’re in.
-- **Simple and Intuitive**: The interface is designed for speed and simplicity, making it usable by anyone.
+- **Map Integration**: Displays the user’s real-time location using MapKit with customizable map styles (Standard, Satellite, Hybrid).
+- **Haptic Feedback**: Confirms when an emergency call is initiated.
+- **Disabled Buttons**: Clearly indicates which emergency services are unavailable in certain regions.
+- **Accessible Design**: Interface optimized for use under stress, with large tap areas and intuitive icons.

 ## 🛠️ **Technologies Used**

-- **SwiftUI**: For building a modern and responsive user interface.
-- **CoreLocation**: To access and track the user's location.
-- **MapKit**: To display an interactive map with location tracking.
+- **SwiftUI**: Modern UI framework used to create responsive, adaptive layouts.
+- **UIKit**: Used via `UIApplication` for call handling and `UIImpactFeedbackGenerator` for haptic feedback.
+- **CoreLocation**: Determines the user’s geographic position to fetch relevant emergency numbers.
+- **MapKit**: Displays the user’s current location and surroundings in real-time.
+- **EmergencyNumberAPI**: External service providing country-specific emergency contacts dynamically.

+## 🎯 **Target Users**

+- International travelers and tourists
+- Expats living in foreign countries
+- People who often move between countries
+- Anyone who may face emergencies in unfamiliar locations

+## 🌐 **Why SOSFinder?**

+- **Speed**: Direct access to help with just two taps
+- **Simplicity**: Clean UI and icon-based navigation reduce confusion in emergencies
-- **[EmergencyNumberAPI](https://emergencynumberapi.com/)**: To obtain emergency numbers for each country dynamically.
+- **Reliability**: Always provides the correct emergency number for the country you're in
+- **Scalability**: Designed with modular components to allow for future features like offline support or alerting trusted contacts

-## 🚧 **Future Improvements**
+## 🌱 **Future Improvements**

-- **Offline Mode**: Access emergency numbers even when offline.
+- **Offline Mode**: Access previously fetched emergency numbers without an internet connection
-- **Multilingual Support**: Make the app accessible in multiple languages.
+- **Multilingual Interface**: Support for multiple languages for broader accessibility
-- **Customizable Alerts**: Send location-based alerts to trusted contacts.
+- **SOS Alerts**: Ability to send location-based alerts to predefined contacts
+- **Voice Assistance**: Hands-free mode for added accessibility

 ## 🤝 **Contributions**

-Contributions, bug reports, and feature requests are welcome!
-Feel free to submit an issue or a pull request.
-Your feedback helps make SOSfinder better for everyone.
+Contributions, bug reports, and feature suggestions are welcome.
+Feel free to open an issue or submit a pull request — every improvement can help save lives.

 ## 📄 **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-With SOSfinder, help is always just one tap away.
-Stay safe, no matter where you are! 🌍
+🛟 **SOSFinder** — Because in an emergency, knowing who to call should never be a barrier.
+Your location.
+Your safety.
+One tap away.